maqmal/face-recognition-multiprocess/README.md

-face_recognition implemantation with multiple working process
+face_recognition implemantation with multiple worker process

 Be carefull when closing the program, somehow the process didn't terminate correctly